braze-inc/braze-docs/_docs/_help/release_notes/2021/september.md

 ## Drag & Drop Editor

-With Braze Email, you can create completely custom and personalized email messages in either Campaigns or Canvas using our new [Drag & Drop editing experience]({{site.baseurl}}/user_guide/message_building_by_channel/email/drag_and_drop/overview/).
+With Braze Email, you can create completely custom and personalized email messages in either campaigns or Canvases using our new [Drag & Drop editing experience]({{site.baseurl}}/user_guide/message_building_by_channel/email/drag_and_drop/overview/).
 Users can now drag editor blocks into their emails, allowing more intuitive customization.

 ## User alias import